naomorii/SAOLauncher/README.md

 3 - Run the following commands in the terminal :

-    sudo chmod +x ~/Downloads/SAOLauncher-main/sao-launcher/installer.sh
+    sudo chmod +x ~/Downloads/SAOLauncher-main/SAOLauncherInstaller.run

-Run the file named "installer.sh" with a double click or right click it, then click "run as executable".
+Run the file named "SAOLauncherInstaller.run" with a double click or right click it, then click "Run as executable".

 4 - Let the installer start.
 Enter your admin password when asked and everything is installed.